voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 You can pick anyone - from a celebrity or politician, to your next door neighbor.

-And your representatives can delegate to their own trusted representatives, creating a chain of trust to find the best experts on every bill, while still being accountable to you, the voter.
+And your representatives can pick their own trusted representatives, creating a chain of trust to find the best experts on every bill, while still being accountable to you, the voter.

 ### Supercharged Political Representation